 Blincyto for acute lymphoblastic leukemia

 Blincyto is approved to treat certain types of acute lymphoblastic leukemia (ALL).
-ALL is a type of fast-growing blood cancer that starts in white blood cells.
+ALL is a type of fast-growing blood cancer that starts in white blood cells in the bone marrow.
+This is the spongy tissue inside your bones.

-Blincyto is used to treat B-cell precursor ALL in adults and in children.
-This type of ALL produces a high number of immature white blood cells called B cell lymphoblasts.
+Blincyto is used to treat B-cell precursor ALL in adults and children ages 1 month and older.
+This type of ALL produces a high number of immature white blood cells called B-cell lymphoblasts.
 (B-cell lymphoblasts aren’t able to fight infections as well as mature B cells.)
 The cancer must be CD19-positive, which means the B cells have a protein called CD19 on their surface.

 In addition, one of the following criteria must apply: